+The E-2 Treaty Investment Visa allows business people from specific countries to operate in the United States.
 The E-2 non-immigrant category requires less investment and no job creation.
 Although creation of jobs is expected and is a positive factor, it is not required.
-In many ways, the E-2 classification is similar to a green-card.
-The holder of an E-2 visa, his/her family, and employees are allowed to enter and leave the U.S. as much as needed, as long as the business exists.
-The E-2 holders may engage in self-employment (in furtherance of the qualifying investment), may remain in the U.S. for an indefinite period by extending the status every two years, and are not required to maintain ties to their home country.
+In many ways, the E-2 classification is similar to a green card.
+The holder of an E-2 Treaty Investor Visa, his/her family, and employees are allowed to enter and leave the US as much as needed, as long as the business exists.
+E-2 holders may engage in self-employment (in furtherance of the qualifying investment), may remain in the US for an indefinite period by extending their status every two years, and are not required to maintain ties to their home country.

 2) The investor must have possession and control of the funds invested.
 This means that the applicant must own at least 50% of the business entity.
-Therefore, two owners of the same entity can apply for E-2, but not three.
+Therefore, two owners of the same entity can apply for an E-2 Treaty Investor Visa, but not three.

-4) The investment must be at risk.
-This means that just putting the money in the bank account or buying a real estate does not qualify as investment for E-2 visa.
-It must involve some enterprise, something that can be an active business and at risk, i.e. a business that can be closed if things do not go that well.
+4) The investment must involve risk.
+This means that just putting the money in a bank account or buying real estate does not qualify as an investment under the E-2 Treaty Investor Visa scheme.
+It must involve some enterprise, and be an active business that involves risk, i.e. a business that can be closed if things do not go well.

 5) The investment must be committed.
-This means that one cannot just show money in the bank account and claim investment.
+This means that one cannot just show money in a bank account and claim it is an investment.
 The money must be either spent for the business, or there must be contracts with customers or vendors showing commitment.

 6) The business must be a real commercial undertaking.
-This means that we need to show that the business is not created solely for immigration purposes, but for purposes of profit and development.
-This requirement is satisfied with showing that the actual business is being undertaken, office is leased, entity is formed, equipment purchased, business plan exists, contracts are made, etc. Promising to do these things is not enough.
+This means that we need to show that the business is not created solely for immigration purposes, but rather for purposes of profit and development.
+This requirement is satisfied by proving that business is being undertaken, that an office has been leased, an entity formed, equipment purchased, a business plan exists, contracts are signed, etc. Promising to do these things is not enough.

 7) The investment must be substantial.
 There is no special figure.
-This amount may vary depending on the type of the business.
-Typically, an amount of $100,000 or more is substantial enough.
+This amount may vary depending on the type of business.
+Typically, $100,000 or more is substantial enough.

 8) Investment must not be marginal.
-This means that the investor must have bigger plans, i.e. the business is not only to earn living, but to expand and grow.
-This is done by preparing a business plan, and showing the evidence that the business will continue growing.
-The E-2 applicant must also demonstrate that she has sufficient financial support, other than the E-2 business, to support her family.
-This is needed to make sure that the E-2 visa holder or her family do not become a public charge in case if the business fails.
+This means that the E2 Treaty Investor Visa holder must have bigger plans, i.e. the business is not only to earn a living, but is expected toexpand and grow.
+This is done by preparing a business plan, and providing evidence the business will continue growing.
+The E-2 Treaty Investor Visa applicant must also demonstrate that she has sufficient financial support, other than the E-2 business, to support his/her family.
+This is needed to make sure that the E-2 Treaty Investor Visa holder or his/her family do not become a public liability if the business fails.

 I.S.
 LAW FIRM, PLLC provides services from the beginning of the process to the final point.
-We can establish a business entity, negotiate agreements, draft contracts, and handle entire immigration process for the investor and the family.
+We can establish a business entity, negotiate agreements, draft contracts, and handle the entire immigration process for the investor and his/her family.